MichaelHolley/TimezUp/README.md

 - stopwatch-continue-button

 ### Disclaimer
 It is possible that errors occure with the font I used.
-I included it in the files, but this way sometimes doesn't work very well.
+I included it in the files, but this way doesn't work without problems.
 You can get the font [here](https://fontzone.net/font-details/autumn-regular "Autumn-Font").

 I have a unfixed error with resisizing the window.